New Brunswick, New Jersey: Hungarian community

-New Brunswick has been described as the nation's "most Hungarian city", with Hungarian immigrants arriving in the city as early as 1888 and accounting for almost 20% of the city's population in 1915.
+New Brunswick has been described as the "most Hungarian city" in the United States, with Hungarian immigrants arriving in the city as early as 1888 and accounting for almost 20 percent of the city's population in 1915.
 Hungarians were primarily attracted to the city by employment at Johnson & Johnson factories located in the city.
-Hungarians settled mainly in what today is the Fifth Ward and businesses were established to serve the needs of the Hungarian community that weren't being met by mainstream businesses.
+Hungarians settled mainly in what today is the Fifth Ward and businesses were established to serve the needs of the Hungarian community that were not being met by mainstream businesses.
 The immigrant population grew until the end of the immigration boom in the early 20th century.

-During the Cold War, the community was revitalized by the decision to process the tens of thousands refugees who came to the United States from the failed 1956 Hungarian Revolution at Camp Kilmer, in nearby Edison.
+During the Cold War, the community was revitalized by the decision to process the tens of thousands of refugees who came to the United States from the failed 1956 Hungarian Revolution at Camp Kilmer, in nearby Edison.
 Even though the Hungarian population has been largely supplanted by newer immigrants, there continues to be a Hungarian Festival in the city held on Somerset Street on the first Saturday of June each year; the 44th annual event was held in 2019.
-Many Hungarian institutions set up by the community remain and are active in the neighborhood, including: Magyar Reformed Church, Ascension Lutheran Church, St. Ladislaus Roman Catholic Church, St. Joseph Byzantine Catholic Church, Hungarian American Athletic Club, Aprokfalva Montessori Preschool, Széchenyi Hungarian Community School & Kindergarten, Teleki Pál Scout Home, Hungarian American Foundation, Vers Hangja, Hungarian Poetry Group, Bolyai Lecture Series on Arts and Sciences, Hungarian Alumni Association, Hungarian Radio Program, Hungarian Civic Association, Committee of Hungarian Churches and Organizations of New Brunswick, and Csűrdöngölő Folk Dance Ensemble.
+Many Hungarian institutions set up by the community remain and are active in the neighborhood, including Magyar Reformed Church, Ascension Lutheran Church, St. Ladislaus Roman Catholic Church, St. Joseph Byzantine Catholic Church, Hungarian American Athletic Club, Aprokfalva Montessori Preschool, Széchenyi Hungarian Community School & Kindergarten, Teleki Pál Scout Home, Hungarian American Foundation, Vers Hangja, Hungarian Poetry Group, Bolyai Lecture Series on Arts and Sciences, Hungarian Alumni Association, Hungarian Radio Program, Hungarian Civic Association, Committee of Hungarian Churches and Organizations of New Brunswick, and Csűrdöngölő Folk Dance Ensemble.

 Several landmarks in the city also testify to its Hungarian heritage.
 There is a street and a park named after Lajos Kossuth, one of the leaders of the Hungarian Revolution of 1848.
-The corner of Somerset Street and Plum Street is named Mindszenty Square where the first ever statue of Cardinal József Mindszenty was erected.
+The corner of Somerset Street and Plum Street, where the first public statue of Cardinal József Mindszenty was erected, is named Mindszenty Square.
 A stone memorial to the victims of the 1956 Hungarian Revolution stands nearby.